quantmind/pulsar/README.rst

 Kudos
 ============
-Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and since version 0.5 has been implemented on top of asyncio (tulip_ and PEP-3156_).
+Pulsar project started as a fork of gunicorn_ and since version 0.5 has been implemented on top of asyncio (tulip_ and PEP-3156_).
 Pulsar uses several snippet of code from around the open-source